Yes it does.

 The degree of haziness doesn’t necessarily have to show itself to be as severe as the example found at the beginning of this article.
 Such extreme cases are what GIA termed as rare and based on the study, they only seem to consider such stones and excluded the rest with less degrees of haziness!

 You see the point I am getting here?
 In the study that GIA conducted, 30% of the observations concluded that the transparency of the diamonds was impacted.
-Here’s my take, because these diamonds didn’t appear to be “super oily”, these stones were wrongly classified by the researchers to have no haziness.
+Here’s my take, because these diamonds didn’t appear to be “super oily”, these stones were wrongly classified by the researchers to exhibit no haziness at all.
 Gosh…

 In my opinion, it is definitely NOT SUPER RARE as claimed by GIA in their study.
 In fact, they published another article titled “About Fluorescence” in recent times stating that “fewer than 0.2% of the fluorescent diamonds submitted to GIA exhibit this effect”.
 Geez…

-On a side note, I personally love fluorescence and it is really a matter of your individual preferences when it comes to this.
+On a side note, I personally love fluorescence and it is really a matter of individual preferences.
 What you need to take back here is to exercise due caution when making a purchase.
 You don’t want to end up with a hazy diamond that costs you thousands of dollars.

-With proper selection techniques, you can enjoy significantly lower prices.
+With proper selection techniques, you can enjoy significantly lower prices and Brian Gavin is one of the best places to shop for fluorescent diamonds.
 On the next page, I’ll show you how prices vary across diamonds with different fluorescence properties.